Rektroth/CommonRegex/README.md

 # CommonRegex
-Some regular expressions for dates and times.
+Some regular expressions for common needs.

 ## Date
 The format is `YYYY-MM-DD`.
 The dashes are required.